 What professional services are eligible to apply?

 Professional services are services with NAIC codes starting with the 54 prefix.
-Professional services are not eligible to apply unless the code starts with 5414, 5418 and 5419.
-Professional services that do not start with the 54 prefix are eligible.
+Professional services starting with 5413-5419 are eligible to apply.

 I have several businesses in Maine.
 Can I file more than one Application?